 The wax is kind of uneven.
 You can see why using a brush that fits into the container would be helpful.
 The chalk disappeared into the fabric so I know not to use it before waxing fabric.
 I placed water on the fabric and it soaked through a little bit.
 This most likely has to do with the uneven wax application.
 More experiments are in order!

-Instead of waxing canvas myself, I've outsourced to a company in Texas.
+Instead of waxing canvas myself for BLISS JOY BULL products, I've outsourced to a company in Texas.
 They use 100% triple filtered beeswax.
 It leaves a wonderful honey scent in the fabric.
 I get 100% hemp canvas waxed and make these cute 'lil pouches with them.
 Head over here to view.

 Order our waxed cotton canvas by the yard

 To order your own waxed cotton for small projects, click above.
 Limited edition and limited quantities.
 Sold by the piece.
 Once it's gone, it's gone.
 This waxed cotton is a light weight waxed cotton, easy to sew up on a home sewing machine.
 Great for small DIY sewing projects like makeup bags, pencil cases, organizer bags, and toiletry bags.

 Hi, I tried the exact same experiment, though I had a smaller brush.
 My outcome was the same because the wax dries very fast.
 But I was able to fix it!
 I placed a piece of cotton (scrap) cloth over my waxed fabric and ironed over it.
 That heated the wax up again and the excess was absorbed into the scrap cloth.
 I repeated until the wax looked evenly applied.
 It turned out beautiful!